-From Table 1 it is notable that the proposed product type calibration estimator of the finite population total was giving consistently least amount %RB compared to their usual NHT and product estimator using double sampling approach for the Poulation Set 1 where correlation coefficient ( $\rho$ ) was -0.91.
+From Table 1 it is notable that the proposed product type calibration estimator of the finite population total was giving consistently least amount %RB compared to their usual NHT and product estimator using double sampling approach for the Poulation Set 1 where correlation coefficient (ρ) was -0.91.
 Here, it is assumed that the auxiliary information was unavailable at SSU level and auxiliary variable is inversely related with the character under study.
 It was also seen that the proposed product type calibration estimator of the population total is always more efficient than the NHT and product estimators, since %RRMSE of the proposed product type calibration estimator is always least at different sample size combinations.
-It can also be seen that the %RRMSE of the proposed product type calibration total.
-Similar trend in simulation results can be observed in Table 2, 3 and 4, where Population Set 2, 3 and 4 are considered for simulation in which correlation coefficient ( $\rho$ ) were -0.85, -0.78 and -0.64 respectively.
-Close look of Table 2, 3 and 4 reveals that %RRMSE of the proposed product type calibration is mulation estimator was decreasing with the increase in the amount of negative correlation.
+It can also be seen that the %RRMSE of the proposed product type calibration estimator was decreasing with increase of sample sizes, thus, it provides a consistent estimator of the finite population total.
+Similar trend in simulation results can be observed in Table 2, 3 and 4, where Population Set 2, 3 and 4 are considered for simulation in which correlation coefficient (ρ) were -0.85, -0.78 and -0.64 respectively.
+Close look of Table 2, 3 and 4 reveals that %RRMSE of the proposed product type calibration estimator was decreasing with the increase in the amount of negative correlation.